-Types of Divorce
+Types of Divorce in New York

 You and your spouse may no longer be able to live together, but if the two of you can agree on property division, custody/visitation, and support, you can file an uncontested divorce.
 If you and your spouse cannot agree on one or all of the issues between you, including asset/liability division and, of course, child custody, this is called a contested divorce.
-For a contested divorce, decisions on key matters are made by the court.
+For a contested divorce, decisions on key matters are made by the Livingston County family court.

 Whether you engage in a contested or uncontested divorce, you are entitled to equitable distribution of marital property.
 For contested divorces, in determining a reasonable resolution, the court does not necessarily apply a 50-50 split.
 Rather, by weighing assets, liabilities and income, the court does its best to apportion marital assets fairly.
-I, Susan K. Duke, can provide you with further guidance on what is considered a marital asset and how courts tend to rule.
+I, divorce attorney Susan K. Duke, can provide you with further guidance on what is considered a marital asset and how courts tend to rule.

-For all of your family law concerns, contact Duke Law Firm, P.C., to schedule a free half-hour consultation.
+For all of your family law concerns, contact Duke Law Firm, P.C. in Livingston County throughout Lakeville and Rochester, to schedule a free half-hour consultation.
 We can be reached online or by telephone at 585-449-4987.
-Our offices are open Monday through Friday, from 9 a.m. until 4:30 p.m.
+Our NY offices in Lakeville or Rochester, NY are open Monday through Friday, from 9 a.m. until 4:30 p.m.